Pamela Anne Quiroz

 Pamela Anne Quiroz (born March 28, 1960) is an American sociologist.
+She is executive director of Inter University Program on Latino Research and director of Center for Mexican American Studies and professor of sociology, University of Houston.

+Life and work

+Quiroz earned her BS in Sociology/Biology at Missouri Western State University, her MA in sociology at Iowa State University and PhD at the University of Chicago in 1993.

 She has been a professor of sociology at the University of Houston, and director of the Center for Mexican American Studies there, since the fall of 2015.
 Previously, she was a professor of sociology and educational policy studies at the University of Illinois-Chicago.
-She has been the editor-in-chief of Social Problems since 2014.
-Her research interests include the development of individual identities among school students.
+She served as the editor-in-chief of Social Problems.

+Her research interests focus on children, youth and family including: race and inequality; education; identity; and qualitative methods for academic appointments with special emphasis on the development of individual identities among school students.